karatelabs/karate/karate-netty/README.md

 java -cp "$(dirname "$0")/karate.jar":. com.intuit.karate.Main "$@"
 ```

 Then you can just do `./karate my-test.feature` on the command-line.
-You can even run all tests within a directory.
+All options and arguments after `./karate` will be processed as explained in [usage](#usage).

 Both batch-file examples above add the current directory to the classpath (as `.`), which is useful if you want to load a `karate-config.js` file from the current directory.
 You can easily customize which `java` executable is used, and the location of not just the Karate JAR, but any other JAR files containing even custom code.